goharbor/harbor/docs/configure_https.md

 **3) Generate the certificate of your registry host:**

-Whether you're using FQDN like **reg.yourdomain.com** or IP to connect your registry host, run this command to generate the certificate of your registry host which supports x509 v3 extenstions:
+Whether you're using FQDN like **reg.yourdomain.com** or IP to connect your registry host, run this command to generate the certificate of your registry host which complies with Subject Alternative Name (SAN) and x509 v3 extension requirement:

 **v3.ext**